milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 }
 ```

-`Timestamp` is of type `uint64`, containing physical and logical parts.
+`Timestamp` is of type `uint64`, and contains physical and logical parts.

 This is the format of `Timestamp`